Paul I. Terasaki Chair in Surgery at UCLA

 "If we have more organs, we can transplant more people, and we can save more lives," says Dr. Kupiec-Weglinski.

 UCLA's Division of Liver Transplantation is one of the largest liver transplant programs in the United States.
-The division has performed over 6,000 human liver transplants since its founding in 1984.
+The division has performed over 6,200 human liver transplants since Dr. Ronald Busuttil, the current Department Surgery Chairman, founded it in 1984.
 Over 90% of the center's transplant recipients survive for over a year after surgery.

 Unfortunately, due to the aging of our general population, the quality of the organ supply has fallen behind procedural advances.